 People claim that the paleo diet offers many health benefits, which include promoting weight loss, reducing the risk of diabetes, and lowering blood pressure.

 In this section, we look at the scientific evidence to see whether research supports any of these claims:

 In 2009, researchers compared the effects of the paleo diet with a diet for diabetes on 13 people with type 2 diabetes.
-The small study found that eating the paleo way reduced participants’ body weight and waist circumference.

 However, after 2 years, there was no difference in weight loss between participants following the paleo diet and those adhering to regular Nordic nutrition recommendations.
 These results suggest that other healthful diets may be just as successful at promoting weight loss.